DataScientist13/stock-price-prediction/README.md

 ## How to Run:
 1. Clone this repository.
-2. Install dependencies using `pip install -r requirements.txt`.
-3. Run `stock_prediction.py` to train models and evaluate results.
+2. Run `stock_prediction.py` to train models and evaluate results.